EricGomesGregory/TDW-GameplayTest/Documents/GameDesing.md

 This ability was used to make the Slam ability but could also be used to make aura-like effects or even explosive enemies with abilities.

-> ### Maybe in the Future
+> ### In Retrospect
-> If I were to reimplement this ability I might make the Emanation int a AbilityTask as well as the Knockback.
+> Maybe in the future, if I were to reimplement this ability I might make the Emanation int a AbilityTask as well as the Knockback.
 >